 In June 2019 our excellent Career Guidance programme was recognsied by the Gatsby Foundation as achieving all 8 Gatsby Benchmarks, the first school in Preston to do so.

 The school is strong and committed to all 8 Benchmarks:

 - Learning from Career and labour market information

 - Personal Guidance

-Our comprehensive programme of Careers Education/Information, Advice and Guidance (CEIAG) begins in Year 7 and is coordinated by our Careers/IAG Coordinator/Adviser.
+Our comprehensive programme of Careers Education/Information, Advice and Guidance (CEIAG) begins in Year 7 and is coordinated by our Careers/IAG Leader/Adviser.
 It is delivered through either PSHEE/Citizenship, Extended Learning Days, cross-curricular and group sessions in the Guidance Centre.
 The programme is designed to raise student’s aspirations, enable them to access and receive impartial IAG along with the opportunity to develop skills, explore post 14 & 16 progression routes and enable students to make well informed realistic decisions and manage transitions confidently.

 The aim of CEIAG is to raise our student’s aspirations, broaden their horizons, challenge stereotypes and empower them to make well informed realistic decisions at all key transition points in learning and work.
 School will ensure that CEIAG is presented in an impartial manner and promotes the best interests of the students.

 The CEIAG programme is supported and enhanced by a range of activities including visiting speakers, ‘taster visits’ and specific themed workshops.
 Christ the King has forged strong links with industries, businesses, colleges, training providers and Armed Forces who provide valued support, help students develop employability skills and enrich the programme.
 The purpose is to give students the opportunity to explore careers, investigate work and understand the ever changing labour market.